Making Spotify a more social platform by improving the way people connect through music, conversations and moments.

 Consistency

-New elements had to match Spotify’s look and feel to blend in seamlessly.
+New elements and features had to match Spotify’s look and blend in seamlessly.

-New features had to stay simple to avoid feature overload with users.
+New features had to stay simple and accessible to avoid feature overload.

-Social features had to enhance music experience, not pull focus from it.
+Social features had to enhance music experience, not pull attention from it.

 Key Learning Moment